-The California court ruled on Tuesday, Jan 11, 2022, that two LAPD cops who refused to respond to a robbery at a neighboring Macy’s in order to catch Pokemon have failed in their bid to have their firings overturned.
+The California court ruled on Tuesday, Jan 11, 2022, that two LAPD cops who refused to respond to a robbery at a neighbouring Macy’s in order to catch Pokemon have failed in their bid to have their firings overturned.

 The petitioners, Louis Lozano and Eric Mitchell, former police officers for the city of Los Angeles, were fired in 2017 after they were found to have ignored a commanding officer’s request for assistance in handling an in-progress robbery at a nearby Macy’s.